symfony/symfony-docs/form/data_transformers.rst

 Harder Example: Transforming an Issue Number into an Issue Entity
 -----------------------------------------------------------------

-Say you have a many-to-one relation from the Task entity to an Issue entity (i.e. each Task has an optional foreign key to its related Issue).
+Say you have a many-to-one relation from the Task entity to an Issue entity (e.g. each Task has an optional foreign key to its related Issue).
 Adding a listbox with all possible issues could eventually get *really* long and take a long time to load.
 Instead, you decide you want to add a textbox, where the user can enter the issue number.